Hoseinbadrlo78/my-ferst-r/README.md

 Copyright (c) YEAR YOUR_NAME

-Permission is hereby granted, free of charge, to any person obtaining a copy ...
+Permission is hereby granted, free of charge, to any person obtaining